SEA KALE

 Glucosinolates are numerous in plants; more than 120 occur in the many members of the Cabbage Family.
 Some have beneficial qualities - perhaps possessing therapeutic or prophylactic properties or having a chemo-protective role in the diet or use as pharmaceutical agents.
 Glucosinolates and/or their breakdown products have long been known for their fungicidal, bacteriocidal, nematocidal and allelopathic properties and recent research suggests some may be useful as chemo-protective agents in patients receiving chemotherapy for cancer.

-There are other glucosinolates with negative implications, perhaps being 'anti-neutritional' or goitrogenic such as Epiprogoitrin.
+There are other glucosinolates with negative implications, perhaps being 'anti-nutritional' or goitrogenic such as Epiprogoitrin.
 The reason for the huge differences lies in the products resulting from the enzymatic decomposition of the specific glucosinolate in question.
 The end product could variously be Nitriles such as Epithionitrile, Thiocyanates, Isothiocyanates or Oxazolidine-Thione, besides the glucose unit which is always liberated.
 These differing breakdown products have widely varying properties.
 R is a radical.

 Only CN groups attached to organic groups are called Nitriles such as Mandelonitrile; if attached to inorganic groups they are called cyanides, after the acid hydrocyanic acid, HCN.
 Over 120 different Nitriles occur naturally in the plant kingdom, but many are produced only on stress such as cooking.
 Synthetic nitriles are used in superglues, which polymerise on exposure to the slightest trace of moisture.
 Nitriles themselves can further degrade into Hydrogen Cyanide plus the organic radical, see Mandelonitrile and the Modus Operandi of Cyanogenic Glycosides.

-The main difference between Thiocyanates and Isothicyanates is that the latter are not organic cyanides; the radical is not bonded to the sulphur atom but to the nitrogen atom and the carbon atom is not triple-bonded to the nitrogen atom, with the order SCN being reversed to NCS without any triple-bonds.
+The main difference between Thiocyanates and Isothicyanates is that the latter are not organic cyanides; the radical is not bonded to the sulfur atom but to the nitrogen atom and the carbon atom is not triple-bonded to the nitrogen atom, with the order SCN being reversed to NCS without any triple-bonds.

 Sea Kale also contains about 120µg/g of Calystegines, polyhydroxylated nortropanes, of which roughly 61% is Calystegine A5, 35% Calystegine B3, and 6% Calystegine A3.